DARMA-tasking/vt/docs/md/building.md

 \subsection use-cmake-directly-vars Using cmake directly

-One may use `cmake` as normal on *vt*, with checkpoint cloned in `vt/lib` to compile them all together as explained above.
+One may use `cmake` as normal on *vt*, with checkpoint and loc cloned in `vt/lib` to compile them all together as explained above.
 The following are some custom configuration build options that can be provided to `cmake` to change the build configuration:

 | CMake Variable                   | Default Value   | Description                                                                                        |
 | -------------------------------- | --------------- | -------------------------------------------------------------------------------------------------- |